JoshGo6/InstallingGoOnUbuntu/test.md

 ## Extract the tarball file

-Extract the downloaded tarball file and install it in your desired location.
-We recommend installation in `/usr/local`.
-Perform the extraction and installation by doing the following:
+The tarball file is an archive file that contains other files and directories.
+After downloading it, extract and install its contents to your desired location.
+We recommend installation in `/usr/local`, which you can do by following these steps:

 1. Verify that Go is not yet  installed in `/usr/local`: